cattymod/docs/docs/website/turbowarp-blocks.md

 These blocks are "compatible" with Scratch because they're actually just modified argument reporters.

 :::warning
 Every block beyond this warning is **incompatible** with Scratch.
 Projects that use them **cannot** be uploaded to the Scratch website.
-If you don't use any TurboWarp exclusive blocks, then there should be no issue with making your project in TurboWarp and uploading it to Scratch.
+If you don't use any CattyMod exclusive blocks, then there should be no issue with making your project in CattyMod and uploading it to Scratch.
 :::

 ## last key pressed {#last-key-pressed}